MetaMask/metamask-docs/sdk/get-started/javascript/electron.md

 ---
 sidebar_label: Electron
 sidebar_position: 6
-description: Set up the SDK in your Electron dapp.
+description: Get started with MetaMask SDK using Electron.
 ---

-# Use MetaMask SDK with Electron
+# Get started using Electron

-Import [MetaMask SDK](../../../concepts/sdk/index.md) into your Electron dapp to enable your users to easily connect to the MetaMask browser extension and MetaMask Mobile.
+Import MetaMask SDK into your Electron dapp to enable your users to easily connect to the MetaMask browser extension and MetaMask Mobile.

 On the frontend, see the instructions to [use the SDK with React](react/index.md).